fossas/fossa-cli/docs/references/subcommands/analyze.md

 analyzes project found in `node_modules/`: `fossa-cli` will not be able to infer the dependency's scope (development or production) and may double count dependencies.

-Specifically, `fossa-cli` by default, skips any targets, found within the following directories:
+Specifically, `fossa-cli` by default skips any targets found within the following directories:

 - `dist-newstyle`
 - `doc/`